-Please have a look at com.hazelcast.spi.merge.SplitBrainMergeTypes for a complete overview of supported merge types of each data structure.
+See also the Merge Types section for a complete overview of supported merge types of each data structure.
 There is a config validation which checks these constraints to provide fail-fast behavior for invalid configurations.

 For the other data structures, e.g., ISemaphore, ICountdownLatch and ILock, the instance from the smaller cluster is discarded during the split-brain recovery.